-Although we’re still in uncertain times, one thing is certain – people will continue to choke.
+Although there’s still some uncertainty around COVID-19 and when normal life will fully resume, one thing is certain – people will continue to choke.
 They’ll still bump their heads.
 They’ll have slips, trips and falls.
 People will continue to have heart attacks, cut their fingers – or worse.
 That’s life.

 We still need to help people as best we can.
 But COVID-19 has changed the way we do First Aid for the foreseeable future.

 The aim is to help those who need First Aid treatment whilst keeping yourself and others safe.
 That’s always been the case.
 But COVID-19 gives us something else to consider.

 Stop and think.
 Social distancing is still in place.
 Can the casualty help themselves with some support and direction from you?
 If they’re responsive and able, telling them how to treat themselves is going to be a safe bet.

 If they’re unresponsive or seriously injured – then they’re unlikely to be able to help themselves!
 Remember checking for ‘Danger’ on your First Aid course?
 Well, COVID-19 fits right in here.